RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 	4. Measure loans etc.
 	5. Measure counter-party risk
 19. Asynchronous Planning Poker Application
+20. Tinder to sort and organize Photos
+21. Small Cap Investor
+	1. Tool for monitoring and keeping track of small cap stocks specifically
+22. Thinkfuse clone
+	1. Asynchronous standup platform.
+At the end of the day, employees will out a what did I accomplish today form, at the beginning of the next day employees fill out a what will I do today form
 ### AR/VR Applications
 1. Simple Pomodoro timer for VisionOS.